Mari-Hayashi/CS172_Final_Project/README.md

-Instruction on how to deploy the crawler.
-Ideally, you should include a crawler.bat (Windows) or crawler.sh (Unix/Linux) executable file that takes as input all necessary parameters.
-Example instructions for Web-based assignment: [user@server]./crawler.sh < seed − Fileseed.txt > < num − pages : 10000 > < hops − away : 6 > <output−dir >

 ### Part 2 - Indexer
 Instructions on how to deploy the system.
 Ideally, you should include an indexer.bat (Windows) or indexer.sh (Unix/Linux) executable file that takes as input all necessary parameters .
 Example: [user@server] ./indexer.sh < output − dir >